This post may contain affiliate links. See our disclosure policy for details.

 Like I said, your job is to hit your priority tasks as well and as often as you can.
 That’s what will keep your personal family running smoothest.
 And now that you’ve done your homework, you KNOW that’s what’s best for all of you!
-You guys are a never-before-seen combination of humans working together as a family, so only you know exactly what will work.
+You guys are a never-before-seen combination of humans working together as a family.
+Only you know exactly what will work.

 Others, including in-laws, nosy neighbors, and the old lady in the supermarket, might disagree.
 They might say things that hurt or make you question yourself late at night.
 Your job is not to listen to them and keep your eyes on the prize.

-Feel free to accept advice from people who genuinely have expertise and/or love you, but be ready to leave advice on the table if it won’t work for your family.
+Accept advice from people who genuinely have expertise and/or love you.
+But be ready to leave advice on the table if it won’t work for your family.

 One of the best ways to organize a homeschool that also allows you to be the CEO of your home is to use learning centers.
-We here at The Homeschool Resource Room just finished an entire ebook to give you a learning center crash course: what they are, how they work, and whether or not they’re the right fit for your family.
-Feel free to take a look and see how learning centers could be a homeschooling system that meets your needs!
+We here at The Homeschool Resource Room dedicated an entire ebook to give you a learning center crash course!
+What they are, how they work, and whether or not they’re the right fit for your family.
+Take a look and see how learning centers could be a homeschooling system that meets your needs!